romarcastro/defective-decoys/README.md

-# defective-decoys
+# Defective Decoys
-A turn-based game made with C.
+An open source turn-based game made with C.